This article was originally published in MASSAGE Magazine, CLICK HERE TO READ condensed Oct. 2008 ON-LINE ARTICLE at www.massagemagazine.com

 As a world community, we can live harmoniously and embrace a brighter and more promising future for the human race starting with one family, village and one nation—and reaching across the oceans with love and compassion.

-Andrea Kelly is CEO–communications/marketing of the World Institute for Nurturing Communication.
+Andrea Kelly is Director/communications/marketing of Infant Massage WINC.
 She is a former regional sales director for two health/life insurance companies.
 She specialized in large group and union businesses.
 Her motto is “Good better best, never let it rest, until the good is better and the better best!”
-For more information about the institute and the International Association of Infant Massage, visit www.infantmassagewinc.com
+For more information about the institute and Infant Massage WINC (dba for International Association of Infant Massage), visit www.infantmassagewinc.com